tango-controls/rfc/4/README.md

 an Attribute MAY have associated following additional static metadata:
 * *enum labels*, a list of strings describing textual representation of enumerated values.
-  Its elements MAY contain any character (including multi-byte characters) except that they MUST NOT contain `\0` character.
   It MAY be empty.